 Team News: Leicester City

-We’re of the opinion that Leicester City and Everton are both capable of scoring here.
 Let’s see how this one goes, but it looks this could be a draw.
-Our tip is therefore for a tight encounter, finishing with a 1-1 score when all is said and done.
+We therefore think that it’s going to be a very close game with a 1-1 score when all is said and done.

 Captain: Séamus Coleman

 Manager: Rafael Benítez